Zain-ul-Abdin45/Analytics-Engineer-Project/README.md

 Key analytical questions included:
 - How many customers or shops are active per country?
-- How available are price points per part, per shop, and per country?
+- How many price points are available per part, per shop, and per country?
 - How do pricing and delivery times evolve over time?
 - Which shops provide the richest or most complete datasets?
 - Are there trends based on supplier or country of origin?